 Digital Art Covers For the 21st Century

-One difference 2020s covers have from those of the past–besides the digital aspect– is that the exterior covers are not plain anymore.
-They may show a couple embracing.
-Often, the front portrays a solo image of the hero or heroine.
-As usual, the interior artwork displays the clinch pose.
+One difference modern covers have from those of the past—besides the digital aspect—is that the exterior of the stepback is not “plain” anymore.
+The front may display a couple embracing.
+Often, the outside cover portrays a solo image of the hero or heroine.
+Usually, the interior artwork shows the clinch pose.

 Though we adore painted covers, we can also appreciate the loveliness of digital images.
 So long as covers inspire romance, there’s always room for them on our shelves!